THE WEDNESDAY TEMPO HOUR

 Please note High Viz clothing must be worn in dark conditions.

 Lead Contact: Stuart Carrack

-This threshold Session is for ALL runners and for ALL abilities.
-The advantage to this session is that each runner can help others.
+This is a fast session is for ALL runners and for ALL abilities.
+The advantage to this session is that you define your own 'fast' and each runner can help others.

 All runners in attendance will start running at the same time/same place